apache/calcite-avatica-go/site/README.md

 ## Pushing to site

-The web pages are symlinked by the Apache Calcite Avatica project and pushes should be done from the Apache Calcite Avatica repository.
+The web pages are pulled by the Apache Calcite Avatica project when building the Avatica site and pushes should be done from the Apache Calcite Avatica repository.